gabrielesequeira/fila_banco_jogo_velha/README.md

-# Simulador de Fila de Banco + Jogo da Velha no Terminal
+# Bank Queue Simulator + Tic-Tac-Toe in Terminal

-Projeto para a disciplina **INF1037 - Programação em C**
+Project for the course **INF1037 - Programming in C**
-Desenvolvido em linguagem C com foco em lógica de programação, estruturas de dados e interação via terminal.

----
+Developed in the C language with a focus on programming logic, data structures, and terminal interaction.

-## 🎯 Objetivo
+## Objective

-Criar dois programas distintos em C com propósitos didáticos:

-1. **Simulador de Fila de Banco**
-   Simula o atendimento de clientes em um banco, utilizando a estrutura de fila (FIFO).

-2. **Jogo da Velha (Tic-Tac-Toe)**
-   Jogo para dois jogadores, executado no terminal, utilizando matriz e verificação de condições de vitória.
+Create two distinct programs in C for didactic purposes:

+1. **Bank Queue Simulator**
+   Simulates customer service in a bank using the queue structure (FIFO).

+2. **Tic-Tac-Toe Game**
+   Two-player game executed in the terminal, using a matrix and victory condition checks.

-## 🛠️ Funcionalidades
+## Features

-### 📌 Simulador de Fila de Banco
-- Adicionar novo cliente à fila
-- Atender (remover) cliente da fila
-- Listar todos os clientes na fila
+### Bank Queue Simulator
+- Add new customer to the queue
+- Serve (remove) customer from the queue
+- List all customers in the queue
-- Exibir status da fila (vazia, cheia, etc.)
+- Display queue status (empty, full, etc.)
-- Encerrar o programa

-### 📌 Jogo da Velha
+- Exit the program

+### Tic-Tac-Toe
-- Tabuleiro exibido no terminal
+- Board displayed in the terminal
-- Alternância entre jogador X e jogador O
+- Alternation between player X and player O
-- Verificação de vitória e empate
-- Opção de reiniciar o jogo

-## 💡 Lógica de Dados e Estrutura

-### Fila de Banco
-O programa utiliza uma `struct Cliente` contendo nome e senha.
-Clientes são armazenados dinamicamente em uma fila, utilizando ponteiros.
-Funções principais:
+- Victory and draw detection
+- Option to restart the game

+### Data Logic and Structure

+### Bank Queue
+The program uses a `struct Cliente` containing name and password.
+Customers are dynamically stored in a queue using pointers.
+Main functions:
 - `inserir_cliente()`
 - `atender_cliente()`
 - `listar_fila()`
 - `fila_vazia()`

-### Jogo da Velha
+### Tic-Tac-Toe
-Tabuleiro implementado com uma matriz 3x3 de `char`.
-A verificação de vitória é feita com comparações nas linhas, colunas e diagonais.
-Funções principais:
+The board is implemented with a 3x3 `char` matrix.
+Victory check is done by comparing rows, columns, and diagonals.
+Main functions:
 - `inicializar_tabuleiro()`
 - `mostrar_tabuleiro()`
 - `verificar_vencedor()`
 - `jogar()`